-- (a) The requirement in ISO/IEC 17025 pertaining to documentation of work methodology is expressed in clause 5.4.1.
+- (a) The requirement in ISO/IEC 17025 pertaining to documentation of work methodology is expressed in clause 7.2.1.1.
 This clause is analogous to clause 7.1.2 in ISO/IEC 17020.
-In addition, the note to clause 5.4.4 specifies what the anticipated contents of the method description are.
-Here it is said that it "should at least" include information on: - a) appropriate identification; - b) scope; - c) description of the type of item to be tested or calibrated; - d) parameters or quantities and ranges to be determined; - e) apparatus and equipment, including technical performance requirements; - f) reference standards and reference materials required; - g) environmental conditions required and any stabilization period needed; - h) description of the procedure, including - affixing of identification marks, handling, transporting, storing and preparation of items, - checks to be made before the work is started,

-- checks that the equipment is working properly and, where required, calibration and adjustment of the equipment before each use, - the method of recording the observations and results, - any safety measures to be observed; - i) criteria and/or requirements for approval/rejection; - j) data to be recorded and method of analysis and presentation; - k) the uncertainty or the procedure for estimating uncertainty.

-Thus, although the basic requirement for the method description is the same in ISO/IEC 17020 and ISO/IEC 17025, the latter anticipates more comprehensive and detailed contents.

-- (b) The requirements in ISO/IEC 17025 pertaining to method validation are contained in clauses 5.4.2 to 5.4.5.
-Clause 5.4.2 stipulates: - The laboratory shall use test ... methods, including methods for sampling, which meet the needs of the customer and which are appropriate for the tests ... it undertakes.
-Methods published in international, regional or national standards shall preferably be used.
+In addition sub-clause 7.2.1.3 makes the important stipulation that the method description should be detailed enough to "ensure consistent application".
+Thus, although the basic requirement for the method description is the same in ISO/IEC 17020 and ISO/IEC 17025, the latter anticipates more comprehensive and detailed contents. - (b) The requirements in ISO/IEC 17025 pertaining to method validation are contained in section 7.2.
+Sub-clauses 7.2.1.3, 7.2.1.3 and 7.2.2.1 stipulates: - 7.2.1.3 The laboratory shall use methods for laboratory activities which meet customer requirements and which are appropriate for the laboratory activities it undertakes.
 The laboratory shall ensure that it uses the latest valid edition of a standard unless it is not appropriate or possible to do so.
-When necessary, the standard shall be supplemented with additional details to ensure consistent application.
-When the customer does not specify the method to be used, the laboratory shall select appropriate methods that have been published either in international, regional or national standards, or by reputable technical organizations, or in relevant scientific texts or journals, or as specified by the manufacturer of the equipment.
-Laboratory-developed methods or methods adopted by the laboratory may also be used if they are appropriate for the intended use and if they are validated.
-The customer shall be informed as to the method chosen.
-The laboratory shall confirm that it can properly operate standard methods before introducing the tests or calibrations.
-If the standard method changes, the confirmation shall be repeated.
-The laboratory shall inform the customer when the method proposed by the customer is considered to be inappropriate or out of date.
+When necessary, the standard shall be supplemented with additional details to ensure consistent application. - 7.2.1.4 When the customer does not specify the method to be used, the laboratory shall select an appropriate method and inform the customer of the method chosen.

+NOTE Methods published either in international, regional or national standards, or by reputable technical organizations, or in relevant scientific texts or journals, or as specified by the manufacturer of the equipment are recommended.
+Laboratory-developed or modified methods or methods adapted by the laboratory can also be used.

+- 7.2.2.1 The laboratory shall validate non-standard methods, laboratory-developed methods and standard methods used outside their intended scope (modified standard methods).
+The validation shall be as extensive as is necessary to meet the needs of the given application or field of application.
+The laboratory shall record the results obtained, the procedure used for the validation, and a statement as to whether the method is fit for the intended use.

 First, note that ISO/IEC 17025 explicitly requires the method to be appropriate whether it is a non-standard method or not.
-Second, also note that non-standard methods shall be appropriate and validated; indicating that in this standard the word "appropriate" alone is not considered to imply the need for validation.
+Second, also note that non-standard methods shall be appropriate and validated; indicating that in this standard the word "appropriate" alone is not considered implying the need for validation.
 Third, note that in ISO/IEC 17025 methods developed by a co-operation of laboratories do not qualify as "standard methods".